eBork1/Projects-Exercises/docs/projects/campaign-website.md

   - Spinner
   - Jumbotron
 - Augment more Bootstrap Utilities to enhance your website
+- Try using the built in Bootstrap JavaScript classes to manipulate transitions and moviement
 - Download Bootstrap and compile via Sass instead of using CDN

 #### If you finish early...